 When did you first start writing?

 When I was fifteen, I found one of my greatest loves in life: writing.
 Back then I wrote romances, but they always had very emotional characters, the kind that aren’t yet prepared for a long-lasting relationship.
-But it wasn’t until I went through years of revising INHERITANCE that I grew and matured enough to realize the kind of transformation people with “messy” lives have to go through to be prepared for a long-lasting commitment.
+It wasn’t until I went through years of revising INHERITANCE that I grew and matured enough to realize the kind of transformation people with “messy” lives have to go through to be prepared for a long-lasting commitment.

 What motivated you to become an indie author?